 Gorgeous interiors on display Today

-The Olympic ended up being released from service and returned to civil service.
+The Olympic ended up being released from naval troop transport service and returned to civil service.
 After a refit to receive several crucial safety upgrades and engine improvements, the ship would be powered by oil, not coal moving forward.

-Sailing as the flagship of the White Star Line, the Olympic sailed alongside the RMS Majestic, formerly SS Bismarck of Germany.
+Sailing as the flagship of the White Star Line for over a decade alongside the RMS Majestic, formerly SS Bismarck of Germany, the RMS Olympic gained the nickname Old Reliable.

-Many of the furnishings of the Olympic were auctioned off before the ship was recycled, and can be found at various establishments around Liverpool and Southhampton.
+Many of the furnishings of the Olympic were auctioned off before the ship was recycled, and can be found at various establishments to this day.